fossasia/susi.ai/docs/Skill_Tutorial.md

 # SUSI.AI Skill Development Tutorial

 Do you want your own AI Skills for SUSI?
-It's surprisingly easy to add more Skills to SUSI.AI
+It's not difficult to add more Skills to SUSI.AI

 ## Getting Started

-It's easy, DON'T PANIC.
+It's uncomplicated, DON'T PANIC.
 You don't need to be a software developer to enhance SUSI.AI

 ### What will happen after you created / edited a skill in the public skill CMS